-The City's new Accessory Dwelling Unit (ADU) program making its way throughrecently certified by the Coastal Commission's LCPA approval process Commission includes two Architectarchitect-designed ADU building plans specific for Carpinteria, one 400 square feet and the other 480 square feet.
-These plans will beare pre-approved by the City's Plans Examiner and available to residents at no cost in order to facilitate the construction of ADUs throughout the City.
+The City's new Accessory Dwelling Unit (ADU) program recently certified by the Coastal Commission includes two architect-designed ADU building plans specific for Carpinteria, one 400 square feet and the other 480 square feet.
+These plans are pre-approved by the City's Plans Examiner and available to residents at no cost in order to facilitate the construction of ADUs throughout the City.